9 Best Vitamins for Sleep

 Americans spent $41 billion on sleep aids and remedies in 2015.
-“That’s more than they spend on any other ailment, making sleeplessness the biggest epidemic facing the nation today,” according to David Friedman, RND, a board certified alternative medical practitioner in Wilmington, NC.
+“That’s more than they spend on any other ailment, making sleeplessness the biggest epidemic facing the nation today,” according to David Friedman, RND, a board-certified alternative medical practitioner in Wilmington, NC.

 But there may be more to blame than your stressful lifestyle, graveyard shift work, or staying glued to your smartphone while lying in bed.
 “An often overlooked factor in sleep problems is a vitamin deficiency,” says internist Arielle Levitan, MD, co-author of The Vitamin Solution: Two Doctors Clear the Confusion About Vitamins and Your Health.
 “We need adequate levels of key nutrients to get good quality sustained sleep.”
 Following are some of the best-known vitamins and minerals that could help you get the ZZZs you need.

 You probably already know of vitamin C’s importance to your immune system, but did you also know it’s vital to sleep?
 According to a 2014 study published in PLOS ONE, people who have low blood levels of vitamin C had more sleep issues and were more prone to waking up during the night.
-Of course citrus fruits are high in C—but these more vitamin C than an orange.
-You could also pop a yummy orange-flavored vitamin C gummy for extra assurance.
+Of course citrus fruits are high in C—but these foods have more vitamin C than an orange.
+You could also pop a vitamin C gummy for extra assurance.

 This essential mineral assists your body in producing the sleep hormone melatonin.
 Magnesium also relieves muscle tension that can prevent restful sleep; it can even help ease tension by encouraging production of an amino acid known as GABA, which that relaxes the nervous system.
 Carolyn Dean, MD, ND, a medical and naturopathic doctor in Kihei, HI, estimates that more than 75 percent of Americans aren’t getting the recommended dietary allowance (RDA) of magnesium.
 Dr. Dean recommends aiming for a 600 mg dosage via a magnesium citrate powder that you can dissolve in water.
-However, you shouldn’t supplement if you have kidney failure or an excessively slow heart rate, she says; instead, enjoy foods with higher magnesium content, such as green leafy veggies, pumpkin sesame seeds, spirulina, and Brazil nuts.
+However, you shouldn’t supplement if you have kidney failure or an excessively slow heart rate, she says; instead, enjoy foods with higher magnesium content, such as green leafy veggies, pumpkin sesame seeds, and Brazil nuts.

 Vitamin B12 keeps the body’s nerve and blood cells healthy and helps the body create energy.
 Dr. Levitan sees many patients—particularly vegans, vegetarians, and older adults—who are deficient in vitamin B12.
 Low vitamin B12 levels can cause fatigue, sleep disturbances, numbness and tingling, and other symptoms.